-Timaru township had 19,300 households in 2013, with 67% being family households and 30% being one person households.
+Timaru township had 11,380 households in 2018, with 67% being family households and 30% being one person households.
 There has been an average of 36 dwellings constructed per annum over the last 20 years.
-This is anticipated to fall to an average demand of some 13 households per annum over the next 30 years (Figure 8).
+This is anticipated to fall over the next 30 years (Figure 8).
 The greatest proportion of demand for future housing will be generated from accommodating the 64+ and 75+ demographics by way of elderly persons and retirement housing facilities.
-Average household sizes in the district are anticipated to decrease (from 2.35 in 2013 to 2.26 people per household by 2043).
+Average household sizes in the district are anticipated to decrease (from 2.35 in 2013 to 2.26 people per household by 2048).

-In 2013 Temuka had 1,777 households.
+In 2018 Temuka had 1,864 households.
 66% of these were in family occupation, and 32% in one person households.
-The average annual demand for new dwellings of 12 households per annum (1994 - 2013) is expected to drop to an average demand for 5 households per annum (Figure 9).
+The average annual demand for new dwellings of 12 households per annum (1994 - 2013) is also expected to reduce (Figure 9).
 Growth in demand will be largely associated with accommodating the over 65s, with a substantial decrease in the need to accommodate family groups.